madhu-1999/Interviews/AWS/Amazon VPC.md

 	+ VPC endpoint to connect to AWS services privately. (public or private VPC)
 	+ NAT gateway (AWS managed) or NAT instances (Self-managed) to connect private VPC instances to the internet, while remaining private.
 ![[www.udemy.com_course_aws-certified-developer-associate-dva-c01_learn_lecture_19729022.png]]
-+ Routing tables used to where network traffic from/to subnet or gateway is directed.
++ Routing tables used to route network traffic from/to subnet or gateway.
 	+ Each subnet must have one, and is associate *by default* to main route table in VPC.
 # Private IPv4 addresses
 + When any AWS resource instance, like [[Amazon Elastic Compute Cloud (AWS EC2)#EC2 Instance|EC2 instance]] is launched in a VPC, a private IPv4 address is assigned to the its primary network interface (ex: eth0).